Postural Tachycardia Syndrome PoTS

 PoTS is not properly understood.
 It seems that, when standing up, there is an abnormal response by the nervous system which controls the autonomic functions in the body.

 When a healthy person stands up, the heart rate increases slightly.
 This is important to maintain the blood supply to the heart and brain.
 The normal response to standing is an increased heart rate of only up to 20 beats per minute.
-In PoTS, this response to standing does not work properly and there is an excessive rise in heart rate.
+In PoTS, this response to standing does not work properly and there is a rapid increase in heart rate.
 The symptoms of PoTS are associated with an abnormally high and persistent increase in heart rate of 30 beats or more per minute (40 beats or more per minute if under 19 years of age) within ten minutes of standing.
 The blood pressure does not usually decrease when standing in people who have PoTS.

 How common is postural tachycardia syndrome (PoTS)?